SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Repeat the contents of a linear collection n times col1 * n|Python

 The push() and pop() methods were borrowed from the Stack ADT to describe inserting/taking from the end of the linear collection in some languages, e.g. JS.
+Most commonly, pop returns the element removed, while push returns the new length.
+Shift and unshift are methods in JS, Ruby, Perl, Java that do the same as pop/push but for the beginning of the array.

 <h5>Array<h5>